milomedia/tilix/_drafts/2019-Q4-digest.md

   tilix.energy radar.

 ---
-Ongoing changes in Ofgem’s regulation of the GB gas and electricity markets continues to create headlines and create advisory work for the  tilix.energy team.
+Ongoing changes in Ofgem’s regulation of the GB gas and electricity markets continue to create headlines and create advisory work for the tilix.energy team.

-District heating, Stirling engines and EV charging infrastructure funded by advertising are topics which are showing strongly on the tilix.energy radar.
+District heating, Stirling engines and electric vehicle (EV) charging infrastructure funded by advertising are topics that are increasingly popping up on the tilix.energy radar.

-[EDF acquiring Pivot Power](https://www.linkedin.com/feed/update/urn:li:activity:6597072858881626112) was a major milestone.
+[EDF's acquisition of Pivot Power](https://www.linkedin.com/feed/update/urn:li:activity:6597072858881626112) was a major milestone.
 [Matt Allen](https://www.linkedin.com/in/ACoAAAE8d0QB6LGKyFAlYWzEeuTk0NEhG6r0ztA/), [Mikey Clark](https://www.linkedin.com/in/ACoAAAN9og0BCo0c93VzWqibwHPMIJNJlLcSHes/) and [Matthew Boulton](https://www.linkedin.com/in/ACoAAAEHnrUBqYmLqOCH5en2v9CEoL-jbsOA8XU/) now have the backing they need to deliver their ambitious goals.
 This is wind in the sails for tilix.energy impact investing and an inspiration for other entrepreneurs in the energy, mobility and cleantech space.

 ## Market insights

-Flexible energy, mobility, decarbonisation and renewable energy are the key themes from the industry media which have been earning attention.
+Flexible energy, mobility, decarbonisation and renewable energy are the key themes from the industry media which have been drawing attention.
 The digest below gives a taste of the regular updates you can find on the [tilix.energy LinkedIn page](https://www.linkedin.com/company/tilix).

 ### [Ofgem's proposed reforms are divisive](https://www.linkedin.com/feed/update/urn:li:activity:6603629780434776065)

-Reforms to the collection of levies and fees from end users of the electric grid is proving to be divisive.
+Reforms to the collection of levies and fees from end-users of the electric grid are proving to be divisive.
 Whilst it makes sense to many stakeholders, figures from across the UK's distributed energy sector have heavily criticised Ofgem's proposals.
 They have been slammed as "damaging" to the business case for renewable generation and flexible assets.

 ### [Shell supports sustainable aviation fuel plant](https://www.linkedin.com/feed/update/urn:li:activity:6601071966814302208)